 If there’s one issue that does get raised whenever an employer considers introducing biometric systems/hand scanners, it’s the question of security.
 “When we said we were planning to change to handscanners I think there were a few people who felt ‘we don’t want our fingerprints being stored in any system,’” Janet Newell of Redwood TTM told us.

 We’re always happy to address these (entirely reasonable) concerns, and whether we chat to staff directly (as with C-Tec) or provide your managers with the information to allay fears (as with Redwood TTM), issues don’t tend to stay issues for long.

-That’s because biometric scanners store data (ie numbers) not images of fingerprints, so it’s impossible to reconstitute a fingerprint from the data.
+That’s because biometric systems/scanners store data (ie numbers) not images of fingerprints, so it’s impossible to reconstitute a fingerprint from the data.

 As Janet said, “Since we explained how it really worked everyone’s been fine with it and it’s worked well.”